therabidbanana/TenKiwi/README.md

 ## Next Steps

+Code cleanup:
+!!
+Rename "gamemaster" as "reception" -> reception builds list of user ids as room is joined.
+Can have a game master per room for actual rules, so gamemaster operates on single group instead of having to constantly dig in to all groups

 * Work on multiple clients joining a "lobby", with names showing
 * Work on boot from lobby
 * Work on refresh client => return to lobby